HumanCellAtlas/data-store/README.md

 outside of AWS.
 Run `scripts/create_config_aws_event_relay_user.py` to create an AWS IAM user with the appropriate restricted access policy.
 This script also creates the user access key and stores it in an AWS Secrets Manager store.

+## Using the HCA Data Store CLI Client

+Now that you have deployed the data store, the next step is to use the HCA Data Store CLI to upload and download data to the system.
+See [data-store-cli](https://github.com/HumanCellAtlas/data-store-cli) for installation instructions.
+The client requires you change `hca/api_spec.json` to point to the correct host, schemes, and, possibly, basePath.
+Examples of CLI use:

+    # list bundles
+    hca dss post-search --es-query "{}" --replica=aws | less
+    # upload full bundle
+    hca dss upload --replica aws --staging-bucket staging_bucket_name --src-dir ${DSS_HOME}/tests/fixtures/datafiles/example_bundle

+## Checking Indexing

+Now that you've uploaded data, the next step is to confirm the indexing is working properly and you can query the indexed metadata.

+    hca dss post-search --replica aws --es-query '
+    {
+        "query": {
+            "bool": {
+                "must": [{
+                    "match": {
+                        "files.donor_organism_json.medical_history.smoking_history": "yes"
+                    }
+                }, {
+                    "match": {
+                        "files.specimen_from_organism_json.genus_species.text": "Homo sapiens"
+                    }
+                }, {
+                    "match": {
+                        "files.specimen_from_organism_json.organ.text": "brain"
+                    }
+                }]
+            }
+        }
+    }
+    '

 ## Running Tests
 1. Check that software packages required to test and deploy are available, and install them if necessary: